NVIDIA manufactures graphics processing units (GPU), also known as graphics cards.

 A terminal not running on /dev/tty1 is useful to view uninterrupted installation progress.
 Switch to a secondary virtual terminal by pushing CTRL + ALT + F2 or remotely login over SSH.

-Navigate into the directory where the NVIDIA installer was downloaded.
+Navigate to the directory where the NVIDIA installer was downloaded.

 Run the installer with the advanced options below.

 sudo ./NVIDIA-Linux-x86_64-<VERSION>.run \ --utility-prefix=/opt/nvidia \ --opengl-prefix=/opt/nvidia \ --compat32-prefix=/opt/nvidia \ --compat32-libdir=lib32 \ --x-prefix=/opt/nvidia \ --x-module-path=/opt/nvidia/lib64/xorg/modules \ --x-library-path=/opt/nvidia/lib64 \ --x-sysconfig-path=/etc/X11/xorg.conf.d \ --documentation-prefix=/opt/nvidia \ --application-profile-path=/etc/nvidia \ --no-precompiled-interface \ --no-nvidia-modprobe \ --no-distro-scripts \ --force-libglx-indirect \ --glvnd-egl-config-path=/etc/glvnd/egl_vendor.d \ --egl-external-platform-config-path=/etc/egl/egl_external_platform.d \ --dkms \ --silent

 The graphical interface may automatically start after the NVIDIA driver is loaded.
 Return to the working terminal and log back in if necessary.

 Confirm that the NVIDIA kernel modules are loaded.